Literary Programs Internship — NYC

 There will be opportunities throughout the internship to provide support on grant reporting and analysis as well, an invaluable skill in the nonprofit sector.
 Interns will be instrumental in administering our annual cycle of programming for DREAMing Out Loud, our tuition-free writing workshop for young undocumented and immigrant writers, and the Emerging Voices Fellowship, our mentorship for early-career writers from traditionally underrepresented communities.
 Candidates may indicate their preferred focus areas in their cover letter or interview.

-A limited number of paid internships are available through our Centenary Internship program and would require a commitment of 15-20 hours/week over 26 weeks.
+A limited number of paid internships are available through our Centenary Internship program and would require a commitment of 15-20 hours/week over 26 weeks, and would pay $15/hour for hours worked.
 All internships are also eligible for college credit.

 - Assist team with providing research for the curation and production of 2023 programs